ermongroup/cs228-notes/preliminaries/applications/index.md

 ## Computational Biology

-Graphical models are often used in computational biology.
-For example, given a model of how DNA sequences evolve over time, it is possible to reconstruct a phylogenetic tree from DNA sequences of current species.
+Graphical models are also widely used in computational biology.
+For example, given a model of how DNA sequences evolve over time, it is possible to reconstruct a phylogenetic tree from DNA sequences of a given set of species.
 ![philo](philo.png)

 ## Ecology